Here are the top 10 Rattlesnake Facts For Kids which will provide you with a brief overview of this unique snake.

 How To Get Rid Of Rattlesnakes Under House

-The following methods are helpful to naturally get rid of rattlesnakes under house:
+The following methods are helpful to naturally get rid of rattlesnakes under the house:

-Clean your house yard regularly, as tall grasses and junk stacks are the perfect habitats of mice and rats.
+- Clean your house yard regularly, as tall grasses and junk stacks are the perfect habitats for mice and rats.

-Rattlesnakes eat rodents, such as rats, mices, and moles.
+- Rattlesnakes eat rodents, such as rats, mice, and moles.
 They come into houses in the search of prey.
 So first target the pest problems to keep snakes from coming into your house.

-Seal your house properly and do not leave any hole in walls or small gaps beneath the doors.
+- Seal your house properly and do not leave any holes in the walls or small gaps beneath the doors.
 Eliminate all the potential entry points of the snakes.